Irving Berlin: Final shows

 Berlin's next show, Miss Liberty (1949), was disappointing, but Call Me Madam (1950), starring Ethel Merman as Sally Adams, a Washington, D.C., socialite, loosely based on the famous Washington hostess Perle Mesta, fared better, giving him his second-greatest success.
 Berlin made two attempts to write a musical about his friend, the colorful Addison Mizner, and Addison's con-man brother Wilson.
 The first was the uncompleted The Last Resorts (1952); a manuscript of Act I is in the Library of Congress.
 Wise Guy (1956) was completed but never produced, although songs have been published and recorded on The Unsung Irving Berlin (1995).
 After a failed attempt at retirement, in 1962, at the age of 74, he returned to Broadway with Mr. President.
 Although it ran for eight months, (with the premiere attended by President John F. Kennedy), it was not one of his successful plays.

 Afterwards, Berlin officially announced his retirement and spent his remaining years in New York.
 He did, however, write one new song, "An Old-Fashioned Wedding", for the 1966 Broadway revival of Annie Get Your Gun starring Ethel Merman.
-Though he lived 23 more years, this would be one of Berlin's final published compositions.
+Though he lived 23 more years, this was one of Berlin's final published compositions.

 Berlin maintained a low profile through the last decades of his life, almost never appearing in public after the late 1960s, even for events held in his honor.
 However, he continued to maintain control of his songs through his own music publishing company, which remained in operation for the rest of his life.